 The fair value of the Company's backlog was estimated using the expected margins and backlog fulfillment costs.
-These earnings associated with the backlog were adjusted assuming a six month useful life and a discount rate based upon the market participant's WACC to estimate the value of the backlog.
+These earnings associated with the backlog were adjusted assuming a six-month useful life and a discount rate based upon the market participant's WACC to estimate the value of the backlog.

-As a result of the Company's annual impairment testing process, no impairment charges to goodwill or other intangible assets were recorded during 2007, 2008 or 2009.
+As a result of the Company's annual impairment testing process, no impairment charges to goodwill or other intangible assets were recorded during 2008, 2009 or 2010.
+Our annual impairment test performed in 2010 determined that the fair values of our reporting units significantly exceeded the carrying values of those units and that there were no impairments to intangible assets that have indefinite useful lives.